Canada opens Para Hockey Cup with dominant win over Italy | CBC Sports

 The defending champion U.S. squad cruised past Czechia with a 10-0 win to open the tournament earlier in the day.

-Star forward Declan Farmer had a five-point performance with a hat trick and two assists, while Ben Musselman collected two goals and two assists in a game that saw the Americans outshoot the Czechs 34-9.
+Star forward Declan Farmer had five points with a hat trick and two assists, while Ben Musselman collected two goals and two assists in a game that saw the Americans outshoot the Czechs 34-9.

 Forwards: